Product Marketing Strategies every startup should adopt

 - PR APIs:

-If you want to make it big with your start-up, you’ll have to play big stakes.
-You have no alternative but to make national headlines through efficient PRs and unique promotional campaign.
-PRs for product marketing has APIs around which your company should format the stories.
+You’ll have to play big stakes if you want to make it big with your startup.
+You have no alternative but to make national headlines through efficient PRs and unique promotional campaigns.
+PRs for product marketing have APIs around which your company should format the stories.

-These APIs can be ranked in order of priority and they have immense potential to create an impact on the audience.
-Here’s the five APIs ranked in order of the impact they can have on your target audience:
+These APIs can be ranked in order of priority, and they have immense potential to impact the audience.
+Here are the five APIs ranked in charge of the effects they can have on your target audience:

 - Company Acquisition